Build your own Data Commons

 Recommended workflow

-1. Work through the Getting started page to learn how to run a local Data Commons instance and load some sample data.
+1. Work through the Quickstart page to learn how to run a local Data Commons instance and load some sample data.

 2. Prepare your real-world data and load it in the local custom instance.
 Data Commons requires your data to be in a specific format.
 See Prepare and load your own data for details.